riponcm/riponcm/README.md

 - 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Machine Learning  Project

 <!---
 geoengr/geoengr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.